PlumScum/tinyapp/README.md

 ## Getting Started

 - Install dependencies (using the command 'npm install').
-- Run the development web server using the command 'node express_server.js'.
+- Run the development web server using the command 'npm start'.